retypeapp/action-build/README.md

   run: echo "Retype config is at '${RETYPE_BUILT_PATH}' and the actual output at '${RETYPE_BUILT_PATH}'."
 ```

-Other Retype actions within the workflow may rely on the output of this action by using the `RETYPE_OUTPUT_ROOT` environment variable, but to ensure your action will work with future versions, it is safer to reference the explicit output value.
+Other Retype actions within the workflow may consume the output of this action by using the `RETYPE_OUTPUT_ROOT` environment variable.

-If the custom action runs on another job, see the next example for means to persist the built documentation website.
+It is required to upload the output with [actions/upload-artifact](https://github.com/actions/upload-artifact), as changes in the file system are not available across different GitHub action jobs.
+Then from the subsequent job(s), the artifact can be retrieved using the `download-artifact` action.

-It is required to actually upload the built documentation with [actions/upload-artifact](https://github.com/actions/upload-artifact), as changes in the file system are not available across different GitHub action jobs.
-Then from the outside job, the artifact can be retrieved using the `download-artifact` action.
-See examples using the action below; more information on the [`upload-artifact`](https://github.com/actions/upload-artifact) and [`download-artifact`](https://github.com/actions/download-artifact) actions.
+The following sample demonstrates the [`upload-artifact`](https://github.com/actions/upload-artifact) and [`download-artifact`](https://github.com/actions/download-artifact) actions.

-## Uploading a Retype built website as an artifact
+## Uploading the output as an artifact

 To use the Retype output in another job within the same workflow, or let an external source download it, it is possible to use [`actions/upload-artifact`](https://github.com/actions/upload-artifact) to persist the files.
 The uploaded artifact can then be retrieved in another job or workflow using [`actions/download-artifact`](https://github.com/actions/download-artifact)